Waqf, Workshops, and Women's Labor in Batik Communities

 Format: Reported Essay | Target Word Length: 6,000–9,000

-The richer thread is oral: pesisir workshops still operate, and the elderly pembatik and juragan working today are often only two generations away from the women who built and endowed these institutions.
-Site visits to Kampung Batik Kauman, the surviving Lasem workshops, and Trusmi in Cirebon would pair interviews with workshop owners, mosque nazir, Pengadilan Agama officials handling current waqf cases, along with direct examination of cloth, workshop space, and the spatial relationship between dalem, langgar, and production floor.
+The essay further contextualizes these with living-tradition fieldwork at active batik pesisir workshops.
+The richer thread is oral: pesisir workshops still operate, and the elderly pembatik (batik artists) and juragan working today are often only two generations away from the women who built and endowed these institutions.
+Site visits to Kampung Batik Kauman, the surviving Lasem workshops, and Trusmi in Cirebon would pair interviews with workshop owners, mosque nazir, Pengadilan Agama officials handling current waqf cases, along with direct examination of cloth, workshop space, and the spatial relationship between household, workshop, and mosque.

 Might be a fit for your publication?